How Sparse Attention Approximates Exact Attention? Your Attention is Naturally $n^C$-Sparse: Conclusion and Future Discussion

-Prior fast algorithms for enhancing the efficiency of language models alleviate the quadratic time complexity of attention computation by assuming attention sparsity, whereas these algorithms lack sufficient understanding of it.
-This work provides the first theoretical analysis of attention sparsity, furthermore, our theory leads to an obvious but important conclusion, that is {\it Attention is Naturally Sparse with Gaussian Distributed Input}.
-In addition, sparsity theory has brought us unexpected insights, one of which is the positive correlation between sparsity and attention weight norm R, directly solving the problem of prioritizing the application of fast algorithms in language models.
-Finally, the error analysis of sparse attention computation benefits from our theory, in which we simplified HyperAttention by introducing a scaled coefficient since the $(\epsilon, k)$-sparsity could be estimated, leads a clearer upper bound on error.
+Prior fast algorithms for enhancing the efficiency of language models alleviate the quadratic time complexity of attention computation by assuming attention sparsity, whereas these algorithms lack an appropriate understanding of it.
+This work provides the first theoretical analysis of attention sparsity, furthermore, our theory leads to an obvious but important conclusion, that is {\it Attention is Provably, Naturally $n^C$-Sparse} for any constant $C \in (0, 1)$.